 The National Conference on Public Employee Retirement Systems (NCPERS) featured the following article in the Winter 2017 edition of its PERSist newsletter.

-By: Marlon Kimpson and Meredith Miller, Securities Fraud Litigation Attorneys, Motley Rice LLC
+By: Marlon Kimpson and Meredith Weatherby, Securities Fraud Litigation Attorneys, Motley Rice LLC

 Shareholder activism is one important way in which shareholders can influence a corporation’s behavior by exercising their rights as owners.
 This term has many different meanings, but for purposes of this article, shareholder activism refers to shareholders who are engaged in holding companies accountable through securities litigation.